PraveenYalla/react-chess/README.md

 # React Chess Game

-This application is a chess game that is developed in React and Redux which also supports dark and light theme
+This application is a simple chess game that is developed in React and Redux which also supports dark and light theme

 Technologies used
 -----------------